Training for EBC Trek

 The Importance of Good Boots

 A well-fitted pair of boots is crucial, as they are the only gear you'll wear for extended hours.
 Investing in a quality pair is essential for the comfort and well-being of your feet.
 Adding an extra pair of supportive insoles enhances overall support and comfort, especially during prolonged treks.
-Waterproof boots are invaluable in unpredictable weather conditions at higher elevations, where sudden changes and encounters with snow are common.
+Waterproof boots are valuable at higher elevations, where sudden changes and encounters with snow are common.

 Packing Essentials